gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

 ::: tip Design Consideration

-The decision of overloading the meaning of the property access for functions is a risky one but has few consequences over the grammar design.
+The decision of overloading the meaning of the property access for functions is a risky one ⚠️ but has few consequences over the grammar design and it will have consequences during the interpretation phase.

 In this case the idea is that